tejas-2232/python-All-in-One/README.md

 > tree = Tree ('+', Tree(1), Tree(' * ' , Tree(2), Tree(3)))

-* order of operation is; the multiplication is first and then second opearation of addition.
+* order of operation is- the multiplication is first and then second opearation of addition.
 * These expression Trees can be used to convert expressions like postfix,prefix,infix to each other.

 ### Traversing the Trees

-* we can tracerse the expression trees and print the content like this:
+* we can traverse the expression trees and print the content like this:

 ```py
 def print_tree(tree):